- News & Events

-Sabbatical leave is not a reward for past service or accomplishment.
 Sabbatical leave is granted for the purpose of investing in a faculty member’s ability to engage in scholarly research or other activities leading to professional growth and an increased capacity for service to the University.
+It is not a reward for past service or accomplishments.
 After each period of at least twelve full semesters of full-time service at Boston University, members of the faculty with standard professorial titles (regardless of tenure status) may be considered for a sabbatical leave consisting of one semester at full salary or one academic year at half salary.
 A semester that includes a Childbirth Leave, a Primary Caregiver Workload Reduction (full- or half-modified status), a medical leave, or any other form of leave of absence does not count towards the twelve semesters that are required for sabbatical eligibility.
 A faculty member on leave with compensation retains all employee benefits during the leave period.
 Those taking sabbatical or other paid leave must agree to return to full-time service for at least one year following the conclusion of the paid leave.

 In order to make sabbatical leave possible, responsibilities within the department will be adjusted to take account of the faculty member’s absence.
-If, in the opinion of the Chair and/or the Dean, such adjustment is not possible, the sabbatical will denied for that year.
+If, in the opinion of the Chair and/or the Dean, such adjustment is not possible, the sabbatical may be denied for that year.
 In the event that sabbatical is thereafter granted, the year or years of denial on the basis of departmental needs will be credited toward eligibility for the subsequent sabbatical.
 The Dean shall report this decision to the candidate.
 Denial on this basis may not occur for more than two consecutive years.